How we support Pupil Premium

-- To support the development of language and social communication skills in KS1.
+- To support the development of language and communication skills in EYFS and KS1.

 This will be implemented through:

-- The implementation of a whole school recovery curriculum.
+- The ongoing implementation of a whole school recovery curriculum

-- Employment of an experienced Teaching Partner (TP) to support play therapy based interventions and effective use of the school’s new sensory room.
+- Employment of experienced TP to support play therapy based interventions and effective use of the school’s new sensory room.

 - Evidence based interventions in class responding to pupil need.

 - Employment of school counsellor.

 - Allocated time for experienced, trained TP to deliver Drawing and Talking interventions.

 - PPG pupils in KS1 offered regular access to sensory room with trained TP to check in on their wellbeing throughout the year.

 - Extended learning and mentoring scheme – to provide 1 hour 1:1 tutoring for KS2 pupil premium pupils each week.